Aviah/one-click-django-docs/what_next.md

 5. Move the current Nginx server to https: edit `/etc/nginx/sites-enabled/django`.
 Change the server to listen on 443, and add ssl configs: `ssl_on`, `ssl_certificate` for the certificate+intermedate file, `ssl_certificate_key` of the key file. see Nginx docs.

-6. In `/etc/nginx/sites-enabled/django`, add another Nginx server that listens to the same domain on port 80, and re-writes everything to https.
+6. In `/etc/nginx/sites-enabled/django`, add another Nginx server that listens to the same domain on port 80, and rewrites everything to https: `rewrite ^ https://www.example.com$request_uri? permanent;`

 7. Restart Nginx.
 If everything works, `curl www.yourdomain.com` should return a 301 redirect.